BitcoinDistrict/nostr-stack-deploy/README.md

   * Checks upstream `strfry` repo for updates.
   * Runs build and runtime checks.
   * Opens a PR if the submodule can be safely updated.
+* **auto-bump-blossom.yml**

+  * Checks upstream `blossom-server` repo for updates.
+  * Installs dependencies and builds for smoke test.
+  * Opens a PR if the submodule can be safely updated.
 * **deploy.yml**

   * Triggered on `main` push.